Looking for Car Insurance in Toronto?Save an average of $750* on your premiums. Compare quotes in minutes for a better rate.

 Both of these optional coverages typically come with a deductible.
 A deductible is the portion of an insurance claim you agree to pay.
 Your deductibles will factor into how your auto insurance rates are calculated.
 The higher the deductible the lower your rates

 Toronto has a population of more than 5.4 million with a sizable amount of licensed drivers.
-Interestingly, the average age of a Toronto driver shopping for auto insurance at Kanetix.ca is 38 and there are significantly more male drivers (70%) than female (30%) shopping their car insurance rate.
+Interestingly, the average age of a Toronto driver shopping for auto coverage at Kanetix.ca is 38 and there are significantly more male drivers (70%) than female (30%) shopping their rate.

-When drivers apply for new car insurance policies in Toronto or renew existing ones, your car insurance rate is calculated by taking a number of factors into consideration.
-Where you live in Toronto, your commute, the car you drive, and your driving record are just some of the components in determining the rates you pay.
+When drivers apply for new policies or renew existing ones, your rate is calculated by taking a number of factors into consideration.
+Where you live, your commute, the car you drive, and your driving record are just some of the components in determining the rates you pay.

 Where You Live in Toronto

-Toronto drivers pay some of the highest rates for car insurance in the country.
+Drivers pay some of the highest rates in the country.
 It's a big city after all with lots of drivers and cars on the road.
 More people equals more cars which translates into more chances of being in a collision or even theft.

-If you work close to home (or take public transit), chances are you'll pay less for your Toronto car insurance than someone who commutes every day.
+If you work close to home (or take public transit), chances are you'll pay less for your coverage than someone who commutes every day.
 Statistics show the average daily commute in Toronto is about 65.6 minutes, which equates to more time on the roads or highways, therefore more chances for accidents.

-In Toronto, the Honda Civic is the most popular car for drivers shopping their car insurance rate.
-The second most common vehicle dotting the 10,033 streets throughout Toronto is the Mazda3, followed by the Toyota Corolla.
+In Toronto, the Honda Civic is the most popular car for drivers shopping their rate.
+The second most common vehicle dotting the 10,033 streets is the Mazda3, followed by the Toyota Corolla.
 The Honda Accord and Volkswagen Jetta are the fourth and fifth most driven vehicles in the city, respectively.

 Your Driving Record